MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

   Connection: Upgrade\r\n
   Sec-WebSocket-Accept: qxA6c0bXwkHUXALTC5mfFrg8438=\r\n
 GET /favicon.ico HTTP/1.1\r\n
-GET /favicon.ico HTTP/1.1\r\n
 ```

-The favicon GET is uninteresting, but the other packet confirms our suspicion: they've activated a WebSocket channel.
+The favicon GET is uninteresting, but the other packets confirm our suspicion: they've activated a WebSocket channel.

 ### The WebSocket packets

+WebSockets aren't inherently encrypted.
+We can just read the messages they sent.

 ```
 {"militaryGradeEncryption":false,"codename":"Goon8133","message":"what's the password to the zip file?"}